whereisr0da/BitcoinNotify/README.md

 You can add an investment record to be informed about the rentability of your investment, by specifing your investments as follow in the `investments.log` file (Right click on tryicon > Investment History)

+Here is the rows definition of one record :

 ```
 amount of money you invested | bitcoin price at the time | equivalent in bitcoin of your investment
 ```